-The mortality rate of acute variceal bleeding in cirrhotic patients has been estimated to be 15-20% during the first episode.8 This high mortality rate associated with variceal hemorrhage makes preoperative planning for maximizing therapy outcome imperative.
+The mortality rate of acute variceal bleeding in cirrhotic patients has been estimated to be 15-20% during the first episode.
+This high mortality rate associated with variceal hemorrhage makes preoperative planning for maximizing therapy outcome imperative.
 Tesdal et al. compared TIPS alone and TIPS with adjunctive embolotherapy.
 After a mean follow-up time of 48.7 months, they found that 61% of patients with TIPS remained free of bleeding after 2 years and 53% after 4 years compared to 84% and 81% in patients who underwent both TIPS and embolotherapy.
 Additionally, a meta-analysis conducted by Qi et al. found a significantly lower rate of rebleeding in adjunctive embolotherapy amongst six studies.
 They did, however, indicate the need for additional randomized controlled trials.
 These findings suggest that adjunctive embolotherapy lowers the rate of rebleeding, and thus patient mortality.

-Classic use of nBCA in cerebral arteriovenous malformations11, and pseudoaneurysms^{4,12} has proven useful.
-Additionally, sclerotherapy with nBCA has been shown to be safe and effective in the control of bleeding and eradication of gastric varices13.
+Classic use of nBCA in cerebral arteriovenous malformations, and pseudoaneurysms has proven useful.
+Additionally, sclerotherapy with nBCA has been shown to be safe and effective in the control of bleeding and eradication of gastric varices.
 Yi-Hsiu et al. evaluated the long-term efficacy and safety of endoscopic treatment of bleeding gastric varices with nBCA.
-The rate of hemostasis at one week was 94.4% and the rate of definitive hemostasis was 93.3% with minimal long term complications, such as mucosal defects; indicating that nBCA is highly effective without notable consequential complications.14
+The rate of hemostasis at one week was 94.4% and the rate of definitive hemostasis was 93.3% with minimal long term complications, such as mucosal defects; indicating that nBCA is highly effective without notable consequential complications.

 Yonemitsu et al. evaluated the outcome of transcatheter arterial embolization with gelatin sponge particles, microcoils, and nBCA, for acute hemorrhage in patients with coagulopathies.
-The microcoil group had a hemostatic rate of 80%, a recurrent hemorrhage rate of 0%, and a treatment time of 37 minutes \pm 19.
-The nBCA group had a hemostatic rate of 100%, a recurrent hemorrhage rate of 0%, and a treatment time of 9 minutes \pm 4, proving to be more effective in hemostasis and prevention of recurrent hemorrhage, with shorter treatment time, a value much coveted in a fee-for-service economy.7 nBCA's success is partially due to its viscosity, which allows for the cast-like embolization, and its polymerization speed, which do not allow it to permeate to the capillary level.
-Its dense radiopacity allows for precise embolization to be observed in real time by the operator.
+The microcoil group had a hemostatic rate of 80%, a recurrent hemorrhage rate of 0%, and a treatment time of 37 minutes $\pm$ 19.
+The nBCA group had a hemostatic rate of 100%, a recurrent hemorrhage rate of 0%, and a treatment time of 9 minutes $\pm$ 4, proving to be more effective in hemostasis and prevention of recurrent hemorrhage, with shorter treatment time, a value much coveted in a fee-for-service economy.